nmshd/documentation/_docs_integrate/delete-attributes.md

 In this case, a [ForwardedAttributeDeletedByPeerNotificationItem]({% link _docs_integrate/data-model-overview.md %}#forwardedattributedeletedbypeernotificationitem) will be sent.
 {: .notice--info}

-## Delete own Attributes
+## Delete emitted Attributes

 The `owner` can always delete their LocalAttributes without having to ask for consent, even if they are shared.
 Hence, it is always possible to delete own Attributes.
 Then, associated [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) are deleted as well.
-Doing so before the [peer deleted their copy of the shared Attribute](#delete-peer-attributes), however, you lose the information of having shared the Attribute with them and whether they keep their peer Attribute or delete it.
+Doing so before the [peer deleted their copy of the shared Attribute](#delete-received-attributes), however, you lose the information of having shared the Attribute with them and whether they keep their peer Attribute or delete it.
-Thus, we recommend to [request the deletion of own Attributes from the peer](#request-the-deletion-of-own-attributes-from-peer) before deleting them yourself.
+Thus, we recommend to [request the deletion of emitted Attributes from the peer](#request-the-deletion-of-emitted-attributes-from-peer) before deleting them yourself.

 If you decide to [delete an own Attribute]({% link _docs_use-cases/use-case-consumption-delete-an-attribute-and-notify.md %}), you must specifiy its `attributeId`.
 Then, in addition to the own Attribute itself, also all its predecessors will be deleted, given there were any.